 Special attention must be paid if you will be travelling through any areas where there are cemeteries or burial grounds, specially if using public transportation as the crowds will be quite substantial and delays are guaranteed.

-Check out this short clip showing the different offerings being prepared for the ancestors including ghost money, many food and every day items:
+Check out this short clip showing a typical Ching Ming day in Hong Kong and the different offerings being prepared for the ancestors including ghost money, many food and every day items:

 The Ching Ming Festival is celebrated on the third moon of the Lunar New Year, around March or April on our calendar.